DinoHub-SubT/dsta_deploy/README.md

         # verify azure cli
         az --help

-Verify you can run the deployer scripts installed correctly
+Verify you can run the deployer scripts installed correctly:

         # source your bashrc (or zshrc)
         source ~/.bashrc